The Asymmetry Nobody Talks About

 This problem is compounded by how the Google Ads interface handles negative keywords.
 When you go to the search terms report, select a junk query, and click "Add as negative keyword," Google defaults to exact match.

-There's no prompt asking which match type you want.
-No educational tooltip.
-No suggestion that phrase or broad might be more appropriate.
-The default trains advertisers into the least effective defensive strategy.
+There's no prompt asking which match type you want, no educational tooltip, no suggestion that phrase or broad might be more appropriate.
+The default trains advertisers into the least effective defensive strategy available.

-The result: Most Google Ads accounts we've audited have hundreds of exact match negatives that could be replaced by 15-20 phrase and broad match negatives covering the same intent patterns — more durably and with less ongoing maintenance.
+The result: A typical Google Ads negative keyword list grows to hundreds of exact match negatives over time, when the same intent patterns could often be covered by 15 to 20 well-chosen phrase and broad match negatives, more durably and with less ongoing maintenance.

 A Practical Audit You Can Do Right Now